 We were fortunate to have creative thinkers on our team, and our founder, Dr. Tripp Morgan, suggested making hand sanitizer to help our community and offset the loss of beer sales.
-Our Collective has a division, Pretoria Research, Development, and Manufacturing, that is managed by compounding pharmacists and partners, Tony Singletary and Will Coley, who together worked to create the formula based on FDA guidelines.
+Our Collective has a division, Pretoria Research, Development, and Manufacturing, that is managed by some compounding pharmacists and partners, including Will Coley, who helped create the formula based on FDA guidelines.

 We then made a decision to get into the fight.
 We used our fermenters to mix distilled ethanol with glycerin, hydrogen peroxide and distilled water to make a topical hand sanitizing solution.
 Our team tested the process in a small batch and then expanded it into bulk processing.